Savory Cheese and Spinach Pie

 Here in the US, we have a strong Greek-American community.
 So therefore, many of the wider regional dishes that have been popularized here are thought of as Greek, even though they are enjoyed in many other countries as well.

 So why do I feel the need to discuss all this?

-Because I didn’t want their to be any confusion on why I’m not call this spinach pie Greek Spanakopita, and why there are some differences in the recipe.
+Because I didn’t want there to be any confusion on why I’m not calling this spinach pie Greek Spanakopita, and why there are some differences in the recipe.